progressivis/progressivis/progressivis_nb_widgets/README.md

 # progressivis_nb_widgets: A Custom Jupyter Widget Library for Progressivis

 ## Installation (by now, dev mode only)
+NB: You are assumed to have previously installed *progressivis* library The root of the following relative path is the progressivis repository root

 ### Preparing conda environment
 * Start by installing miniconda, following Conda’s installation documentation :